-However, there is one more thing you should do on a daily basis, and that is checking your feet.
+However, there is one more thing people should do on a daily basis, and that is checking their feet.

-By doing that, you will stay a step ahead when it comes to the possible foot complications related to diabetes.
-It is not that hard all you need to do is perform self-exams on a regular basis.
+By doing that, people will stay a step ahead when it comes to the possible foot complications related to diabetes.
+It is not that hard all people need to do is perform self-exams on a regular basis.

-Fortunately, you don’t have to be very elastic in order to do this exam at home.
+Fortunately, people don’t have to be very elastic in order to do this exam at home.

-In case you never had foot complications you can examine your feet once a week.
-In case you have a history of foot wound, or you have lost sensation in your feet you need to do this exam every single day.
+In case one never had foot complications they can examine their feet once a week.
+In case people have a history of foot wound, or they have lost sensation in their feet they need to do this exam every single day.

 Better safe, than sorry right?
-Belly flab or limited flexibility might make this exam hard to do on your own.
-If that is the case, feel free to ask for a caretaker or a companion to help.
-Below you will see 9 simple steps to make a diabetic foot check at home.
+Belly flab or limited flexibility might make this exam hard to do alone.
+If that is the case, they should feel free to ask for a caretaker or a companion to help.
+Below they will see 9 simple steps to make a diabetic foot check at home.

-First clean your feet thoroughly, sit on a toilet, chair or bed in a well-lit room.
-Make sure that your legs hang comfortably right in front of you.
-Then you need to lift one foot over the other so you can quickly check it.
+First, we must clean our feet thoroughly, sit on a toilet, chair or bed in a well-lit room.
+Make sure that our legs hang comfortably right in front of u.
+Then we need to lift one foot over the other so we can quickly check it.